realmagicgreen/magicgreen-jekyll/_posts/2018-05-12-et-foldable-scooter.md

 category: products
 tags: commuting electric environment-friendly
 image: /assets/p/posts/products/et-foldable-scooter/et-foldable-scooter.jpg
-show_in_home_slideshow: # use 'true' to have it displayed in home slideshow
+show_in_home_slideshow: true # use 'true' to have it displayed in home slideshow
-home_slideshow_caption: # lowercase, max 12 digits, including spaces
+home_slideshow_caption: e-scooter # lowercase, max 12 digits, including spaces
 flag: # new or other...
 ad: true # use 'true' to have post displaying AD
 featured: true # use 'true' to have it displayed in home